 2.1.
-A register of abbreviations for university qualifications will be maintained by the Academic Secretariat as part of its accreditation documentation.
+A register of abbreviations for university qualifications will be maintained by the Curriculum Support Unit as part of its accreditation documentation.

 2.2.
-The register contains the program code, the official name of a qualification awarded for a program or a higher degree by research, together with its official abbreviation, approved either as part of accreditation or as a subsequent change to the original name.
+The register contains the program code, the official name of a qualification awarded for a program (including a higher degree by research), together with its official abbreviation, approved either as part of accreditation or as a subsequent change to the original name.

 2.4.
-Academic Secretariat advises Student Services and Engagement of any new program proposals or any approved change to an existing program name together with the official abbreviation for input into the University’s student information system PeopleSoft.
+The Curriculum Support Unit advises Student Services and Engagement of any new program proposals or any approved change to an existing program name together with the official abbreviation for input into the University’s student information system PeopleSoft.

-2.5 An alphabetical list of the standard abbreviated form of each word used in official abbreviations to date is maintained by the Academic Secretariat.
+2.5 An alphabetical list of the standard abbreviated form of each word used in official abbreviations to date is maintained by the Curriculum Support Unit.

 2.6 The following protocols must be observed when determining award abbreviations: